sistools/sistools/README.md

 # rstrip

-**rstrip** is a small, standalone utility program that removes trailing whitespace from lines in its input.
+Strips trailing whitespace from all input lines

 ## Table of Contents